peterbourgon/peter-bourgon-org/src/go-for-industrial-programming/index.md

 This doesn't mean never use env vars or config files.
 There are good reasons to use either or both <em>in addition to</em> flags.
 Env vars can be useful for connection strings and non-secret auth tokens, especially during dev.
-And config files are great for declaring verbose configs, as well as being the only secure way to get secrets into a program.
-(Both env vars and flags can be inspected by other users of the system at runtime.)
+And config files are great for declaring verbose configs, as well as being the most secure way to get secrets into a program.
+(Flags can be inspected by other users of the system, and env vars can easily be set and forgotten.)
 Just ensure that explicit commandline flags, if given, take highest priority.

 <a name="flags-package">